scala-ide/docs/dev/setup/setup.rst

 	$ cd org.scala-ide.build-toolchain

-The script to run is different depending on the Scala version packaged with the Scala IDE plugin you have installed.
+The script to run is different depending on the Scala version packaged with the Scala IDE plug-in you have installed.

 If you are using the Scala IDE with Scala 2.9